Litton Industries: History

-In 1961, Litton acquired Ingalls Shipbuilding for $8 million and subsequently ventured into the production of submarines and oil-drilling equipment.
-By 1963, Litton Industries reached $500 million with a revenue of $393.8 million.
+In 1969, the company acquired Triumph-Adler, a major typewriter manufacturer based in Germany and the sixth-largest European office equipment manufacturer at the time.

 In 1973, after several years of disappointing sales, Thornton replaced Ash with Fred O'Green as president of the company.
 With the new strategy, Litton sold some of its profit-losing subsidiaries and focused on the profitable ones.
 The company also succeeded to make a $1.6 billion deal with the Saudi Arabian Air Force.

-In December 1964 Litton acquired Royal McBee.

 The profits of the company increased from $44 million in 1979 to $78 million in 1983.

 During the 1980s, Litton dropped its businesses in publishing, medical products, office furniture, and microwaves and shifted the production to sophisticated technology.
 As a result of that, the company bought the electronic firms Itek Corp. and Core Laboratories.
 In the early 1990s, Litton Industries split into separate military and commercial companies.
 The US$2 billion commercial business, which included Litton's oilfield services, business, and automated assembly line operations, was named Western Atlas, Inc.

 In 1998, Litton Industries bought TASC, Inc. In 2000, TASC sold three stand-alone commercial operations: Adesso Software, WSI (Weather Services International) Corporation and Emerge.
 The company reported sales of $5.6 billion and a net income of $218 million for the 2000 fiscal year.

 On December 21, 2000, in a joint statement, Litton Industries and Northrop Grumman announced that the latter will acquire Litton Industries shares in a transaction worth $5.1 billion.
 The transaction was completed on May 31, 2001 and Northrop Grumman officially acquired Litton Industries.